 How to Store

 If you plan to store bruschetta, keep the toppings separate from the bread.
-I also recommend toasting the bread at the time of serving.

 How to Reheat